santarvedi/ga/GIT-Tag.md

 >|Push All Tags|`git push origin --tags`|Pushes all local tags to the remote repository.|
 >|Delete Local Tag|`git tag -d v1.0.0`|Removes the tag from your local machine|
 >|Delete Remote Tag|`git push origin --delete v1.0.0`|Removes the tag from the remote server|
+>
+>
+> ### Core Concepts
+>
+> 1. Annotated vs. Lightweight Tags
+>
+> + Annotated Tags (-a) : These are stored as full objects in the Git database.
+They record the tagger’s name, email, date, and a message.
+They can also be cryptographically signed using GPG.
+Always use these for public and official releases
+> + Lightweight Tags:  These are simply pointers to a specific commit (like a branch that doesn’t move).
+They don't store extra metadata or messages.
+Use them for private, quick, or temporary bookmarks.